dnygard/gothic/README.md

 required packages: pandas numpy matplotlib scipy tqdm plotly goatools seaborn fanc iced gprofiler sklearn markov_clustering

+required files: download from https://drive.google.com/drive/folders/1ftdomTXNynh5iZewhiUpyHiWQeuT5I9p?usp=sharing or use your preferred versions of GO-obo, gencode, and uniprot IDmapping files, just be sure to explicitly name these files in your run scripts accordingly.

 ![Heatmap visualization of A/B compartments and Network visualization of GO terms with GOTHiC](https://github.com/user-attachments/assets/45a5e6b3-aba6-4c50-97c8-3112fcdb055e)

 To replicate the figures and results found in Nygard et al. 2025, run the following scripts in the Scripts/ folder in this order: